obi-0/DevOps-Projects/lamp.md

 `</IfModule>`

-Saved and closed the file.
+Saved and closed the file using vim editor.

 Reloaded apache2, so change can take effect sudo systemctl reload apache2